 To limit plant size of indeterminate vine types.

-heavily, and leave only one or two tomatoes growing on a vine.
+TIP: If you are trying to grow a truly giant tomato, prune plants heavily, and leave only one or two tomatoes growing on a single vine.
+Record Giant Tomato

 Pruning tomato plants is easy.
 All you need is a sharp hand pruner.

 TIP: Wear gloves and a long-sleeve shirt when working with tomato plants.
 The plant leaves and vines have a mild toxin, that can irritate your skin.

 When the plants are young, about 12″ tall, snip off the bottom two to four branches.
 This will direct the plant’s energy to grow taller, and keep lower vines from creating too dense of a foliage.
 Prune plants so there are no vines off the main trunk below 6-8 inches from the ground.
 This also allows easy access for weeding and fertilizing at the base of the plant.
 As the season progresses, continue to remove suckers in this area.

 Allow 2-4 branches (vines) to form.
 These are the main branches that will continue to grow all season long.

 Be watchful for suckers, a few are okay.
 Too many suckers will result in a plant that is too bushy.